top of page

 1. Training & Dieting

-Boxers carefully structure their nutrition to gradually cut body fat and maintain performance.
+Boxers carefully structure their nutrition to gradually cut body fat while maintaining performance.

 2. Water Cuts